tum-pbs/pbdl-book/physicalloss-discuss.md

 - Largely incompatible with _classical_ numerical methods.
 - Accuracy of derivatives relies on learned representation.

+To address these issues,
-Next, let's look at how we can leverage numerical methods to improve the DL accuracy and efficiency by making use of differentiable solvers.
+we'll next look at how we can leverage existing numerical methods to improve the DL process by making use of differentiable solvers.